amchavan/alma-datapro-workflow-sandbox/message-bus/README.md

 # Two Java Implementations of the Message Broker

-This Eclipe project implements defines two Java implementations of the message broker, based on [CouchDB](couchdb.apache.org) and (RabbitMQ)[https://www.rabbitmq.com/].
+This Eclipe project implements defines two Java implementations of the message broker, based on [CouchDB](couchdb.apache.org) and [RabbitMQ](https://www.rabbitmq.com).
 See this project's [class diagram](https://drive.google.com/file/d/18PNkMJEVu6y0roKZO_e_AKoYD0TLoPNn) for more info.

 ## Prerequisites

 * A Java 8 environment including Maven
 * A running instance of [CouchDB](couchdb.apache.org)
+* A running instance of [RabbitMQ](https://www.rabbitmq.com)

 ## Build